brodieG/ggbg/DEVNOTES.md

 * Colin Fay [viridis
   post](https://rtask.thinkr.fr/blog/ggplot2-welcome-viridis/)

+### Interaction with Other Features

+#### Transform?

+We probably don't need to do anything, but should add tests to confirm.

+A fair question also whether this should be implemented as a transform rather than at the map step.
+Probably not, with a transform the actual values are transformed into new values, whereas what we are proposing to do is a new mapping.
+I don't think there is anything that requires a mapping to be "linear".
+In some cases a transform may cause the data to be more "linear" or better distributed for a "linear" map, but I don't think there are any constraints necessarily on the map.

 ### Re-use?

 One question is whether this should be built on top of `scale_fill_gradientn` or